 By combining data about the larger off-chain market’s true price and data about on-chain prices (which may be largely efficient, but occasionally experience costly slippage), Chainlink’s meta oracle capabilities can be used to provide users with pricing efficiency guarantees, which in turn, also helps the on-chain liquidity pool using this approach become more efficient in its pricing.

 Chainlink Price Reference Data Oracles can easily act as this reliable source of off-chain market price data, which was previously unavailable to on-chain liquidity pools.
 By allowing on-chain liquidity/trading resources to act only on prices that represent the true value established in the larger market (through the implementation of customizable pricing bands), Chainlink’s meta oracle capability can provide a useful feature for both on-chain liquidity pools and their users.

 As we finalize Chainlink’s Meta Oracle capabilities, we want to hear from you!
 The feedback of our users and the DeFi community as a whole is critical for us to make sure we launch the best functionality for your many use cases.

 We encourage you to send us your feedback either by emailing us at firstname.lastname@example.org or via our Discord.
 If you have a direct contact at Chainlink already, don’t hesitate to reach out to them as well.
-We will also be attending ETHDenver 2020 and welcome everyone to visit our booth and tell us about your specific needs, as well as features you want to see included in the Chainlink Meta Oracle.
+We will also be attending ETHDenver 2020 and welcome everyone to visit our booth and tell us about their specific needs, as well as features they want to see included in the Chainlink Meta Oracle.

 If you are a DeFi project and would like to build your own customized oracle reference data network or use an existing one powered by Chainlink, please contact us here.
-You can easily use many of our already live oracle networks to quickly and securely launch, add more capabilities to and/or just greatly improve the security of your smart contracts.
+You can easily use many of our already live oracle networks to quickly and securely launch, add more capabilities to, and/or just greatly improve the security of your smart contracts.